EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 then this means that the directory you are currently viewing in the File Manager on the Open OnDemand host is not available on the back-end.

 This can arise if you select a back-end where your home directory is not common to both the Open OnDemand host and the back-end and you have not yet run a job on that back-end.
-See [Distinct home directories](jobs.md#distinct-home-directories) for back-ends this relates to.
+See [Unsynched home directories](jobs.md#unsynched-home-directories) for back-ends this relates to.

 ---